Know what goes in your recycling cart!

 Recycle Smart: Keep electronics and batteries out of your recycling cart.

 Recycle Smart and do your part to properly recycle electronics and batteries.
-Some of these items can be brought to a Citywide Drop-off event, find alternative disposal options below.

 - Larger electronics, such as TVs, computer monitors and computer towers: Residents with Citywide Garbage Service may have these collected as a bulky item.
 Contact your garbage hauler to schedule a pickup.
 Find more info here.